ScrappyHub/core-vertical-education/README.md

-# CORE VERTICAL — Education
+# CORE VERTICAL — Education & Learning Systems

-This repository defines education-focused interpretation layers for CORE.
+This repository defines the Education vertical for CORE.

-It enables safe, interactive exploration of physics and systems behavior.
+It is a **safe, explainable physics platform** for learning and exploration.

-## Scope
+## Physics Stack

-- Visual learning interfaces
+All engines may be used, but:
+- outputs are simplified
+- safety filters are applied
+- complexity is gated

+## What This Vertical Is

+- A **learning environment**
+- A **visual exploration system**
+- A **guided experimentation platform**

+## What This Vertical Is Not

+- Not assessment software
-- Guided experiments
+- Not surveillance
+- Not unrestricted experimentation

+## Registries & Lenses

-- Curriculum-aligned workflows
+- Curriculum-aligned presets
+- Visualization profiles
-- Safe sandboxed exploration
+- Safe experiment templates

-## Non-Scope
-- No grading systems
-- No surveillance
-- No physics solvers
-- No governance authority

-## Architecture Position
-Consumes outputs from CORE engines in constrained, explainable form.

 ## Governance

-All features must comply with CORE safety and accessibility rules.
+Safety, accessibility, and clarity override depth.